zehrabuse/FinSight-AI-Portfolio-Decision-Support-System/README.md

 The LLM should not:

-- Select a new action
+* Select a new action
-- Override the DQN decision
+* Override the DQN decision
-- Modify portfolio weights
+* Modify portfolio weights
-- Calculate stock allocations independently
-- Replace the DQN decision
+* Replace the DQN decision
-- Provide an independent investment decision
+* Provide an independent investment decision

 Its purpose is to explain the actual model decision based on the information provided by the DQN and Environment.

 ---

-# Scenario-Based Training

-The model was trained using different market and crisis scenarios designed to represent a range of market conditions.

-The scenarios include:

-1. Normal Market
-2. COVID Period
-3. Severe Market Crash
-4. Bubble / Strong Bull Market
-5. Historical Crisis Periods
-6. High Uncertainty / High Volatility
-7. Synthetic Crises
-8. Flash Crash
-9. High Volatility
-10. Long Bear Market
-11. Long Bull Market
-12. Sideways Market
-13. Inflation Shock
-14. Interest Rate Shock
-15. Geopolitical Crisis
-16. Black Swan

-These scenarios are designed to evaluate how the model behaves under different market conditions, including:

-- Market crashes
-- Strong upward trends
-- Long-term downward trends
-- High volatility
-- Macroeconomic shocks
-- Unexpected extreme events

-Detailed scenario descriptions can be documented separately.

----

-# Scenario Information for LLM
+## Scenario Information for LLM

 When the LLM explanation layer is used, providing only a scenario number is not recommended.